Many people with IBS experience abdominal pain, bloating, alternating constipation and diarrhoea.

 Women may be more affected by common IBS symptoms around the time of menstruation, and menopausal women tend to experience fewer symptoms than women who are still menstruating.
 Additionally, approximately one third of women report an increase in certain symptoms during pregnancy, including heartburn, nausea and bowel movements or constipation.

 The lower incidence of IBS symptoms in men has often been attributed to them being less inclined to report symptoms or seek treatment, resulting in a lack of useful data.
 However, some studies have suggested that due to hormonal differences, the male gut may simply be less susceptible to IBS-related symptoms.

 While the exact cause of IBS is still unknown, there are a number of common underlying factors known to trigger symptoms in people who tend to experience IBS.
-These include:

 If you notice a persistent change in bowel habits and suspect you have irritable bowel syndrome, it is important to seek medical advice.
 Your doctor may be able to diagnose IBS based on your symptoms, as well as rule out any other possible illnesses or causes for your symptoms.